MartinHepperle/muLISP/muLISP-90/README.md

 - DIFF.LSP is a derivative calculator for algebraic expressions in list form.
 - MH.LSP contains my "testbed" with some utility functions for conversion decimal<->hexadecimal and more.
 - VIDEO.LSP creates a simple video test image in VGA mode and saves it to a BMP file.
-- OBL-FILE.LSP writes the OBLIST to a file "OBLIST-90.TXT"
+- OBL-FILE.LSP writes the OBLIST to a file "OBLIST-90.TXT".
-- HPGL.LSP reads a plotter file in HP-GL format (e.g. TEST.GL) and plots it on the VGA screen
+- HPGL.LSP reads a plotter file in HP-GL format (e.g. TEST.GL) and plots it on the VGA screen.
+- LOTUS123 contains a framework for parsing Lotus 1-2-3 worksheet files in *.WK1 format.